Gender Equality

 • One woman is killed every week in Australia by a current/former partner

-• Domestic violence costs the Australian economy $21.7 billion a year.
+• Domestic violence costs the Australian economy $22 billion a year

-Domestic violence has far-reaching social costs including family breakdown, housing issues, drug and alcohol issues, as well as many mental and physical health impacts.
+Family violence has far-reaching social costs including family breakdown, housing issues, drug and alcohol issues, as well as many mental and physical health impacts.

 Victorian local government is a world leader in building momentum with their communities to unite and say no to violence against women.

-Council programs are modelling and promoting equal and respectful relationships between men and women to educate and influence community attitudes, and change behaviours.
+Council programs are modelling and promoting equal and respectful relationships between men and women to educate and influence community attitudes and change behaviours.

 Victorian councils are leading the way with innovative prevention programs, policies and activities that also address the underlying causes of violence – such as gender inequality.
+The introduction of the Gender Equality Act 2020 has strengthened this work, with councils working to progress gender equality in their workplaces and their communities.

 Councils can effect change through a range of community services they provide including maternal and child health, home and community care, emergency management recovery and local laws.